 Students majoring in Interior Design have several options for study abroad including summer term study abroad opportunities in places like Prague and London.
 In addition to traditional full term study abroad, interiors students can also participate in shorter studies.
 Seven-week Design Studio and Furniture Design experiences are available through the Danish Institute of Study Abroad (DIS) where students are exposed to and work side-by-side with design and architecture students from all over the world.

-The Department of Architecture & Interiors also offers “Fall Break In” programs where students complete an in-depth and accelerated elective course.
+The Department of Architecture, Design & Urbanism also offers “Fall Break In” programs where students complete an in-depth and accelerated elective course.
 Drexel professors guide these 2-3 week tours to Barcelona, Paris or Rome.
 These tours provide opportunities for students to travel with a small group of friends and colleagues while introducing them to the rich history, art and architecture of the most notable historic and contemporary sites in major cities across Europe.